Deadlysmurf/Code-Scraps/README.md

 ## Dependencies:
-import numpy as np
+- import numpy as np

-import scipy.stats as ss
+- import scipy.stats as ss
+- import pandas as pd